plamenti/blockchain/README.md

 5. [uuid](https://www.npmjs.com/package/uuid) - to create some unique values.

 1. [request-promise](https://www.npmjs.com/package/request-promise) - to make requests to all other nodes in the network

-### All black chain technology should be hosted across a decentralized network ###
-So to build this decentralized blockchain network many different instances of the API should be made and each instance of the API is going to be a network node in the blockchain network and they are all going to work together to host the blockchain.